Schedules

 A schedule allows you to automatically trigger a workflow at a given time for one or more recipients.
 You can think of a schedule as a managed, recipient-timezone-aware cron job that Knock will run on your behalf.

-An example of where you might reach for a schedule: a digest notification where your users can select the frequency in which they wish to receive the digest (every day, every week, every month).
+• A digest notification where your users can select the frequency in which they wish to receive the digest (every day, every week, every month).

 How schedules work

-Scheduling workflows for recipients
+Scheduling workflows with recurring schedules for recipients

 Schedule properties